Duan Pidi: Alliance with Liu Kun

-In 316, Shi Le sent his nephew Shi Hu to attack the Administrator of Wei Commandery, Liu Yan (劉演).
+In 316, Shi Le sent his nephew Shi Hu to attack the Administrator of Wei Commandery, Liu Yan.
 Pidi sent Wenyang to rescue Liu Yan, and while the commandery fell, Liu Yan was safely retrieved.
 Later that year, the Inspector of Bingzhou, Liu Kun lost his province to Shi Le.
 Liu Kun was left with nowhere to go, so Pidi sent a letter to invite him to his base.
 Liu Kun took what was left of his army to meet with Pidi and the two men quickly became friends.
 Forming a brotherly bond, Pidi and Liu Kun arranged their relatives to marry one another to further cement their friendship.

 The next year, Pidi and Liu Kun swore an oath of alliance by smearing their lips with blood.
 Afterwards, they sent their respective envoys to deliver a joint petition urging Sima Rui to claim the imperial title.
 Liu Kun chose his nephew Wen Jiao to deliver the petition, while Pidi chose his Chief Clerk of the Left, Rong Shao (榮卲).
 After their envoys reached the southern capital, Pidi proclaimed Liu Kun as Grand Commander.
-He also later tried to get Jilujuan to join forces with him in a campaign against Shi Le.
-However, Duan Mopei advised Jilujuan against agreeing with Pidi, so Jilujuan did not respond, and Pidi had to cancel the campaign.
+In 317, he and Liu Kun planned to launch a campaign against Shi Le from Gu'an (固安; southwest of present-day Langfang, Hebei) and attempted to persuade Jilujuan into joining forces.
+However, at the advice of Duan Mobo, Jilujuan did not respond, and so the campaign was aborted.